wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 <!-- with `cont.resume` will also yield a new continuation whenever it -->
 <!-- handles an operation -->

+SL: We need to take a bit more care with the story here.
+The following explanation only really holds true if we take the (probably impractical) view that it is a bug in the producer if it fails to tidy up with a `cont.throw`.
+Nevertheless, we still don't need a *cycle-detecting* garbage collector.

 (The `cont.bind` instruction is directly analogous to the somewhat controversial `func.bind` instruction from the function references proposal.
 A potential problem with the latter that the former avoids